 Naya (NYE-ah) is one of several belugas at Shedd whose names come from the language of the Inuit, the indigenous people of the Canadian Arctic, where belugas are most populous.
 Her name means “little sister of a male.”

 She is one of the most playful of the adult females, but she’s also incredibly responsible.
 She has helped the other females care for their calves, from babysitting while mom takes a break to producing milk to help nurse an infant.
 This kind of care for an unrelated young animal is called alloparenting, and it’s been observed in a number of cetacean species.
-Naya often pairs up with Shedd’s youngest beluga, 5-year-old Kimalu, for swimming and socializing.
+Naya often pairs up with Kimalu, a young adult female, for swimming and socializing.

 “Kimalu really engages with new training.
 She’s also very social, being a young animal.
 In the last year and a half, since being weaned, she has become more independent.
 She’s finding a new space within the social hierarchy of the group.”Angie Soliai, marine mammals trainer